pangers/Intelligence-iOS-Framework/README.md

 In addition to the errors specified by each individual module, you may also get one of the following errors if the request fails:

 * RequestError.ParseError: Unable to parse the response of the call.
-Server is behaving unexpectedly, this is unrecoverable.
+The server is behaving unexpectedly, this is unrecoverable.
-* RequestError.AccessDeniedError: Unable to call particular method, your permissions on the Intelligence Platform are incorrectly configured. **Developer is responsible to fix these issues.**
+* RequestError.AccessDeniedError: Unable to call a particular method, your permissions on the Intelligence Platform are incorrectly configured. **Developer is responsible for fixing these issues.**
 * RequestError.InternetOfflineError: Internet connectivity error, developer will need to wait until device has connected to the internet then try this request again.
-* RequestError.Unauthorized: The credentials are not authenicaticated for this call.
+* RequestError.Unauthorized: The credentials are not authenticated for this call.
 * RequestError.Forbidden: The role provided is forbidden from accessing this call.
 * RequestError.UnhandledError: The SDK could not handle this error.
 If the error came from the server an HTTP status code can be retrieved